shlomif/fortune-mod/README.md

 it out of being a fan of the fortune command.
 It started by importing the unpacked source of the fortune-mod-1.99.1.tar tarball from the Mageia Linux .src.rpm into an empty git repository and continuing from there.

+## What is the difference between fortune-mod and the "normal" fortune?

+fortune-mod (= "fortune modified") was the name of a fork of the original NetBSD fortune, which was done in order to port the code to Linux and apply some other changes.
+If you are using a Linux distribution chances are that the `fortune` executable's package **is** fortune-mod (although in the case of Debian-and-derivatives it is likely very out-of-date as of September 2020).

 # What was already done.